GPUOpen-LibrariesAndSDKs/UnityIntegrations/AmfUnityPlugin/README.md

 ## Using with Unity

-Detailed instructions on how to setup and use the plugin within Unity are included in the AmfUnityPlugin.cs script.
+Detailed instructions on how to setup and use a scene within Unity are included in the AmfUnityPlugin.cs script.

 ## Copying to a Unity project